-The AnQi CMS excels in content management, especially its flexible content model and custom field features, which provide great convenience for us to build personalized websites.The content of a website is often not just the title and text, we may also need various additional information such as the author of the article, the source of publication, product specifications, event location, and house area.These custom fields are like a 'personal filing cabinet' for content, allowing us to tailor the required attributes to each type of content according to business needs.
+The Anqi CMS excels in content management, especially its flexible content model and custom field functions, which provide great convenience for building personalized websites.The content of a website is often not just the title and text, we may also need various additional information such as the author of the article, the source of publication, product specifications, event location, and floor area.These custom fields are like a 'personal file folder' for content, allowing us to tailor the required attributes for each content type according to business needs.

-Then, after we have created these rich custom fields for the content model in the background, how can we cleverly call and display their values on the front-end page of the website?This is the core of what we are discussing in this article.
+How can we cleverly call and display the values of these rich custom fields after creating them in the background for the content model on the website front-end page?This is the core of what we are discussing in this article.

-Custom fields: Make your content management more flexible
+Custom field: Make your content management more flexible

-Let's take a simple review of the custom fields of the Aanqi CMS.In the background, go to 'Content Management' under 'Content Model', and you will see that the system provides default article and product models.Of course, you can also add a completely new content model based on your business needs.Each content model can be configured with exclusive 'custom fields', for example, you can add 'product model', 'color', 'stock quantity', and other fields to the 'product model'.
+First, let's briefly review the custom fields of Anqi CMS.In the background, go to the "Content Management" under the "Content Model", and you will see that the system defaults to provide article and product models.Of course, you can also add a completely new content model according to your business needs.Each content model can be configured with dedicated 'custom fields', for example, you can add 'product model', 'color', 'inventory quantity', and other fields to the 'product model'.

-Several methods of calling custom fields in the front-end page
+Several methods to call custom fields on the front-end page

-The template engine syntax of Anqi CMS is similar to Django, which makes field calls intuitive and powerful.
-There are usually several flexible ways to call custom field values:
+The Anqi CMS template engine syntax is similar to Django, which makes field calls intuitive and powerful.
+There are usually the following flexible ways to call custom field values:

-Method one: Access through variables (suitable for the current content detail page)
+Method one: Access directly via variable (suitable for the current content detail page)

-When you are creating templates such as article detail pages, product detail pages that directly display complete information, the system will automatically load all the data of the current content (including custom fields) intoarchiveThis variable in (for category detail page iscategoryvariable).
-At this time, you can directly access the value of the custom field using dot notation.
+When you are creating a detailed article page, product details page, or other templates that directly display complete information about the content, the system will automatically load all the data of the current content (including custom fields) intoarchiveThis variable contains (for the category detail page it iscategoryvariable).
+At this point, you can directly access the value of the custom field using dot notation.

-Assuming you have created an 'author' field for the article model, with its 'call field' set toauthor, you can simply display it in the article detail page template:
+Suppose you created a 'author' field for the article model, with the 'reference field' set toauthorThen you can display it simply on the article detail page template:

 <p>文章作者:{{ archive.author }}</p>

-If your custom field is of numeric type, for example, the calling field of 'Reading Duration' isreadTime:
+If your custom field is of numeric type, for example, the calling field of "reading time" isreadTime:

 <p>预计阅读时长:{{ archive.readTime }} 分钟</p>

-This method is very convenient and especially suitable for directly displaying on the details page of the current content.
+This method is very convenient and is particularly suitable for directly displaying on the details page of the current content.

-When you need to control the field retrieval more precisely, or want to retrieve *non-current page* specific content (such as displaying a certain custom field of a specified ID article in the sidebar),archiveDetail(Used for articles or products) orcategoryDetailLabels for categories are very useful.
+When you need to control the field retrieval more accurately, or want to obtain specific content *not on the current page* (such as displaying a custom field of a specified ID article in the sidebar),archiveDetailOr for articles or productscategoryDetailThe tag for classification is very useful.

-For example, you can display the "author" field of the article with ID 10 in a module on the homepage:
+For example, you can display the "author" field of an article with ID 10 in a module on the homepage:

 <div>特荐文章作者:{% archiveDetail with name="author" id="10" %}</div>